 By Jeff Stallings, CPDT-KA

-This post starts with a sad tale from my childhood in the suburbs of Atlanta with my family adopting a miniature poodle puppy we called Pepe, and ends with Pepe on the lam and ending up who-knows-where.
+Do you want to know how to potty train your puppy?
+I’ll start with a sad tale from my childhood in the suburbs of Atlanta with my family adopting a miniature poodle puppy we called Pepe, and ends with Pepe on the lam and ending up who-knows-where.
 I was about seven years old when Pepe came into our lives for what turned out to be a very short time.

 Now, I don’t want to trash talk my parents because this was the 1960s and dog training was perhaps at its nadir.
 (Plus my mom reads my blog so let me just say “Hey Mom!
 You’re of the hook!”)
 Suffice it to say that, in retrospect, we did pretty much everything wrong even while following puppy training standards of the day.